We were honoured to have surgeon David Sellu address our Annual Expert Witness Conference in Oxford in December 2020.

-Inspire MediLaw were honoured to have Mr David Sellu address our Annual Expert Witness Conference in Oxford, which was also livestreamed.
-He spoke about his case, detailing the events leading up to his conviction and imprisonment for gross negligence manslaughter, and his successful appeal in 2016.
-He noted that he was comprehensively cleared of all allegations by the Medical Practitioners Tribunal Service (MPTS) in 2018, leaving him free to return to practice once again.
+Mr Sellu talked about the events leading up to his conviction and imprisonment for gross negligence manslaughter following the death of a patient, and his successful appeal in 2016.
+Mr Sellu was comprehensively cleared of all allegations by the Medical Practitioners Tribunal Service (MPTS) in 2018, leaving him free to return to practice once again.

 The expert witness plays a key role in legal proceedings, be it coronial, criminal or civil.
-Experts should know and understand the different processes of these courts, and the possible outcomes of a case.
-For example, while a Coroner will carry out an investigation into a death; the Civil Court will hear a claim for compensation; and Criminal proceedings could result in a conviction and, potentially, a prison sentence for the defendant.
-In each Court, different legal tests are applied and the medicolegal expert should be clear on what is expected of them in this regard.
+Experts should know and understand the different processes of these Courts, and the possible outcomes of a case.
+For example, while a Coroner will carry out an investigation into a death; the Civil Court will hear a claim for compensation; and criminal proceedings could result in a conviction and, potentially, a prison sentence for the defendant.
+In each Court, different legal tests are applied and the medico-legal expert should be clear on what is expected of them in this regard.

 Mr Sellu warns that cases such as his make the medical profession nervous.
 People become frightened by what might happen, and begin to practise defensively.
 He mentioned the number of doctors who take their own lives due to professional pressures, and highlighted the huge emotional burden on a doctor who feels they have let their patient down.

-Mr Sellu told delegates that when his conviction was overturned, there was criticism of the experts and their testimony in his initial trial.
-The experts used terms that were too complex for a lay jury, and probably also for the Judge, explained their views badly, and commented on issues that were outside their area of expertise.
+Mr Sellu told delegates that, when his conviction was overturned, there was criticism of the experts and their testimony in his initial trial.
+The experts used terms that were too complex for a lay jury, and probably also for the Judge.
+The experts explained their views badly, and commented on issues that were outside their area of expertise.

 Expert witnesses are critical to delivering justice and it is right that they should be well trained, and supported to carry out their duty to the Court to the highest standard.